Over 500 players have already placed their trust in us.

 THE SERVICE

-As in tennis, a ball that hits the net and then bounces twice in the opponent's service box is considered a "let" and therefore allows two more serves.
+Similar to tennis, a ball that hits the net and then bounces twice in the opponent's service box is considered a "let" and therefore allows two more serves.

 EXCHANGES

-Points are counted as in tennis (15, 30, 40, game, set, match).
+Points are counted like in tennis (15, 30, 40, game, set, match).

 WHO IS PADEL FOR?